-On each trial of the experiment, onscreen interocular delay was manipulated in pseudo-random fashion (see Methods).
-If it was zero, the onscreen binocular disparities on each frame specified that the beads were rotating in the plane of the screen (see Methods).
-If the onscreen-delay was non-zero, onscreen binocular disparities specified that the plane in which the beads were rotating was pitched top-back or bottom-back relative to the screen plane (Fig. 1C).
-In each condition, we computed the proportion of trials in which subjects responded 'top-back' as a function of onscreen interocular delay.
-Data was collected for four interocular luminance differences and at each of five eccentricities.
+On each trial, onscreen interocular delay was chosen in pseudo-random fashion.
+If onscreendelay was zero, the onscreen binocular disparities on each frame specified that the beads were rotating in the plane of the screen (see Methods).
+If the onscreen-delay was non-zero, onscreen binocular disparities specified that the plane in which the beads were rotating was pitched topback or bottom-back relative to the screen plane (Fig. 1C).
+In each condition, we computed the proportion of trails in which subjects responded 'top-back' as a function of onscreen interocular delay.
+Data was collected for four interocular luminance differences-which we express as interocular optical density differences ( $\Delta O$ )-and at each of five eccentricities.
 Different eccentricities were probed by changing the radius of the annulus-shaped racetrack (Fig. 1D).

 The psychometric functions for the first human subject are shown in Fig. 2A.
-The functions get closer together as eccentricity increases, indicating that a fixed luminance difference has less effect on processing delays in the visual periphery.
-We summarize performance in each condition by computing the point of subjective equality (PSE).
-The PSE is the onscreen interocular delay corresponding to the 50% point on the psychometric function (colored arrows), and specifies the delay that is required to null the neural disparity such that the beads are perceived as rotating in the plane of the screen.
-(Note also that in addition to getting closer together, the psychometric functions get steeper with eccentricity.
-Delay discrimination thresholds are thus smaller in the periphery, a finding consistent with there being better temporal contrast sensitivity (e.g. higher flicker fusion frequencies) in the visual periphery (Kelly, 1984); see Supplement Fig. S1).
+The functions get closer together as eccentricity increases, indicating that a fixed interocular luminance difference has less effect on processing delays in the visual periphery.
+(The psychometric functions also get steeper with eccentricity.
+This result indicates that delay discrimination thresholds are smaller in the periphery, a finding consistent with their being better temporal contrast sensitivity (e.g. higher flicker fusion frequencies) in the visual periphery (Kelly, 1984); see Supplement Fig. S1).
+We summarize performance by computing the point of subjective equality (PSE).
+The PSE is the onscreen interocular delay corresponding to the 50% point on the psychometric function (colored arrows).
+The PSE specifies the critical onscreen delay that is required to null the neural disparity and make the beads appear to rotate in the plane of the screen.
+The critical onscreen delays should thus be equal in magnitude, and opposite in sign, to the neural delays in each condition.

-Critical onscreen delays (i.e. PSEs) decrease systematically with eccentricity (Fig. 2B).
-For each of four different luminance differences (colors), as eccentricity increases from $0.5^{\circ}$ to $6.0^{\circ}$ (panels), the interocular delay decreases by ~2.5x.
+Critical onscreen delays decrease systematically with eccentricity (Fig. 2B).
+For each of four different luminance differences (colors), as eccentricity increases from 0.5° to 6.0° (panels), the interocular delay decreases by ~2.5x.
 For example, when the right eye received 75% less light than the left ( $\Delta O$ =+0.6) the amount by which the left-eye image had to be delayed onscreen decreased from 7.3ms near the fovea (0.5° of eccentricity) to only 2.9ms in the near periphery (6.0° of eccentricity).
 The group averaged data follows a similar pattern (Fig. 2C).
 (Data from each of the five individual subjects also show a similar pattern; see Supplementary Fig. S2.)
-Replotting the data from Fig. 2BC reveals that the critical onscreen delays change linearly with optical density difference ( $\Delta O$ ), and that the best-fit regression lines (see Methods) have slopes that decrease systematically with eccentricity (Fig. 2DE).
-(This decrease in the slopes is reflected in the psychometric functions by how they get closer together as eccentricity increases; see Fig. 2A.)
+Replotting the data in Fig. 2BC reveals that the critical onscreen delays change linearly with optical density difference ( $\Delta O$ ), and that the best-fit regression lines (see Methods) have slopes that decrease systematically with eccentricity (Fig. 2DE).
+(This eccentricity-dependent decrease in the slopes is reflected in the psychometric functions by how they get closer together as eccentricity increases; see Fig. 2A.)